ComposableAnalytics/Docs/docs/References/Glossary.md

 * `Database schema`: The logical structure of a database, including the organization of data into tables and the relationships between them.
 * `Database security`: The measures taken to protect a database from unauthorized access, use, disclosure, disruption, modification, or destruction.
 * `Non-relational database`: A database that does not store data in tables with rows and columns, but rather in a more flexible structure such as documents or key-value pairs.
-* `NoSQL`: A class of databases that are designed to handle large amounts of unstructured data.
+* `NoSQL database`: A class of databases that are designed to handle large amounts of unstructured data.
 * `Relational database`: A database that stores data in tables with rows and columns, and uses relationships between tables to retrieve data.
 * `Structured query language (SQL)`: A programming language used to manage and query relational databases.